Guidelines for Murdock College Research Program Natural Sciences

 In 2020 the Trust expanded the standard Natural Sciences grants program by introducing the BRIDGE-track Natural Sciences to a limited number of applications (one per institution per year) for faculty with established research programs that were funded by federal research grants; e.g. NIH R01, NIH R15, NSF unsolicited grants, NSF RUI grants.
 Eligible applicants must be a PI of a federal research grant in no more than three years from the application date (or four years in the applicant had served as a departmental chair or a senior administration position during the duration of the federal grant), and s/he must be actively reapplying for federal support.
 The institution must also provide a brief rationale for selecting the specific investigator to apply for a BRIDGE-track grant.

 Up to $70,000 may be requested from the Trust for the three-year grant.
 Only funding for direct costs for the proposed research may be requested; indirect costs are expected to be borne by the institution.
 An added institutional contribution to the direct costs will strengthen a proposal; institutional cost-sharing (20% for standard NS applications and one-third (or 33.33%) for BRIDGE-track NS applications) for the project and on equipment purchases is required.
 Grants given in this program provide funding primarily for summer research activity; it is expected, however, that research will continue during the academic year, albeit with reduced intensity.
 The budget for each proposal should clearly reflect the needs of that particular project.
 Funds that have been awarded that cannot be used by the principal investigator for the proposed research must be returned to the Trust.

 - (Minor) equipment and supplies needed for the research; institutional cost-sharing is expected for equipment.
 Some supplies money may be used to support continuing research during the academic year.

 - Student summer stipends, up to $4,500 per student per summer, for ten weeks of full-time participation.
+Recently graduated post-baccalaureate researchers and technicians are permissible if adequately justified.
 Institutions may strengthen their requests by offering room and board, if needed.
 Institutions should provide portions of FICA on stipends as part of the institution’s direct cost-share of the project.